Auditory Processing Disorder (APD)

 - Visual Processing

-Our Auditory Development involves training to strengthen the underlying skills necessary for proper auditory processing.
+Our Auditory Development involves training to strengthen the underlying skills necessary for proper auditory processing and proper learning.

 These auditory skills along with other cognitive abilities are the foundation that enable learning to be easier and faster.
 Without the proper development of these skill, reading and/or comprehension will suffer.